fpastor/fpastor/README.md

 # Hi there 👋

-My name is Fernando Pastor, and I'm a seasoned professional with over 20 years of experience in design and digital marketing, specializing in marketing strategies, graphic design, and web development.
+My name is Fernando Pastor, and I'm a seasoned professional with over 20 years of experience in graphic design, web development, and digital marketing, specializing in marketing strategies.

+### 🌟 Adapting and Evolving

+Currently, I'm embracing a new challenge by pursuing a Higher Technician degree in Multiplatform Application Development (DAM).
+This shift represents my commitment to continuous growth and adapting to the evolving tech landscape.

-### 📚 Background
+### 📚 Background and Continuous Learning

 I hold a Higher Technician degree in Audiovisual Production and a Master's in Digital Marketing and Social Media.
 This academic journey has enabled me to blend my creative passion with the latest trends in online marketing.

-### 🎓 Continuous Learning

-Recently, I earned a Professional Certification as an Occupational Training Instructor, which underscores my dedication to sharing knowledge and expertise.
+Recently, I also earned a Professional Certification as an Occupational Training Instructor, underscoring my dedication to sharing knowledge and expertise.

-### 🚀 New Horizons

-Currently, I'm embracing a new challenge by pursuing a Higher Technician degree in Multiplatform Application Development.
-This shift represents my commitment to continuous growth and adapting to the evolving tech landscape.

----

 Feel free to connect or explore my repositories to see my work in action!

+--

 [![Gmail](https://img.shields.io/badge/Gmail-D14836?style=for-the-badge&logo=gmail&logoColor=white)](mailto:fer@fernandopastor.es)
 [![LinkedIn](https://img.shields.io/badge/linkedin-%230077B5.svg?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/fernando-pastor/)